Danbo (character): Chapter 69

 Yotsuba and Ena visit Miura, where she finds the Danbo costume and is shocked to see that Danbo doesn't move.
 Miura tells her this is because he died, but Ena intervenes and refutes this and pushes Yotsuba out of the room under the pretense that she and Miura need to perform a resurrection ritual.
 Thus Miura again needs to wear the costume and afterwards Yotsuba, Ena and Danbo go playing in the park.

 Merchandising

-The Japanese company Kaiyodo has produced since late 2007 various Danbo action figures which became an Internet meme, and well-known over the Internet as a hero of many Photo shoots, one of the most famous is "365 Days of Danbo" by Arielle Nadel.
+The Japanese company Kaiyodo has produced since late 2007 various Danbo action figures which became an Internet meme, and well-known over the Internet as a hero of many photo shoots, one of the most famous is "365 Days of Danbo" by Arielle Nadel.

 Flickr returns over 36,000 photos tagged "Danboard".
 On images found on the Internet, Danbo is often depicted as being composed of Amazon packaging boxes.

 As of 2012 Danbo is being used as a Mascot for the Thai PBS show "Little Citizen".

-Danbo has also inspired a line of electronic gadgets.
-The Japanese company Planex Communications has introduced a wireless LAN router and a USB hub. designed like Danbo's head, and Cheero has a line of Danbo batteries and USB cables.
+Danbo has also inspired a line of consumer electronics: The Japanese company Planex Communications has introduced a wireless LAN router and a USB hub. designed like Danbo's head, and Cheero has a line of Danbo batteries and USB cables.
 Most surprisingly, the Yotsuba Danbo head is also used as packaging for condoms made by the Japanese brand Okamoto.